Alovoa/alovoa/README.md

 Main repository: <a href="https://github.com/Alovoa/alovoa">Github</a> |
 Mirror: <a href="https://codeberg.org/Nonononoki/alovoa">Codeberg</a> |

-Alovoa aims to be the first widespread free and open-source dating web platform.
 What makes Alovoa different from other platforms?
 - No ads
 - No selling your data
 - No paid features (no "pay super-likes", "pay to swipe", "pay to view profile" or "pay to start a chat")